Shrutie18/DevOps-Interview-Questions/READme2.md

 Secure Credentials:

 Use Jenkins credentials to securely manage access keys.
+---

-8)) Your team is developing a mobile application for iOS and Android.
-How would you configure Jenkins to build and test the app for both platforms, considering the differences in build and testing tools?
+### **8)) Your team is developing a mobile application for iOS and Android.
+How would you configure Jenkins to build and test the app for both platforms, considering the differences in build and testing tools?**
 -->Steps:
 Install Required Tools: